ID Providers

 Introduction

-As part of the XP IAM (Identity and Access management) apps and sites may be loosely associated with an IDprovider.
-This section describes how to implement an ID provider application.
+As part of the XP IAM (Identity and Access management), apps and sites may be loosely associated with an ID provider.
+The ID provider is responsible for providing user authentication, independent of the source identity system.

 Descriptor

-An ID provider application requires a descriptor file.
-The descriptor should be placed in your project as src/main/resources/idprovider/idprovider.xml
+An IDprovider application requires a descriptor file.
+The descriptor should be placed in your project as src/main/resources/idprovider/idprovider.xml.

 <id-provider>